sdthomas91/n-g-spmu/README.md

 This is the main marketing site for Nina Gazzard Semi-Permanent Makeup and Beauty.
 It is designed to be responsive and accessible on a range of devices, making it easy and accessible for clients and collaborators alike.
 It is a continuous scroll, single page site with a modal pop-up newsletter sign-up.
 It will also feature a modal gallery for mobile users.

+Utilising Bootstrap row/column tool the site will present responsively and in a well structured, readable, easy to navigate way so as to allow maximum UX.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>

 ## User Experience (UX)